Find the Cheapest Insurance Quotes in Your Area

 We recently analyzed auto insurance rates in the state of Illinois to give readers an indication of which companies were the cheapest for drivers.
-Even though the average annual cost in Illinois was just slightly over $500 for a policy meeting the state minimums, the truth is you can pay significantly more or less depending on where you live and which insurance company you decide to insure with.
+Even though the average annual cost in Illinois was just slightly over $1,158 for the policy, the truth is you can pay significantly more or less depending on where you live and which insurance company you decide to insure with.
 As such, we always tell our readers to get multiple quotes (from at least 3 different insurers!) so they can compare and get great rates.
-If you want to find out which auto insurers operate in your area, enter your zip code in the box above and follow through to see what quotes there are.
-Otherwise, continue reading to learn more about the best auto insurance rates in Illinois.
+If you want to find out which auto insurers operate in your area, enter your zip code in the box above.

 - Cheapest Auto Insurance Companies

 - Average Cost of Car Insurance: by City

 As part of our comparison study, we looked at quotes across multiple cities from 28 different companies in the state to identify which had the cheapest rates in Illinois for car insurance.
 We calculated the average quote at each company based on our benchmark driver, a single 30 year-old men, and ranked them from the cheapest insurers to the most expensive: